-If the adjudicator determines that, based on the evidence, the disability was not work related, the worker always has the opportunity to provide further information to the adjudicator.
+If the decision-maker determines that, based on the evidence, the injury was not work-related, the worker always has the opportunity to provide further information to the decision-maker.
 This information may be provided at any time, and will be weighed along with all of the other evidence.